GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 write all the data columns produced by the program.
 Using **-o** modifies that process.
 For instance, to write just the 4th and 2nd data column to the output you would use **-o**\ 3,1 (since 0 is the first column).
+You can also use a column more than once, e.g., **-o**\ 3,1,3, to duplicate a column on output.

 Perspective view: The **-p** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~